Skip to content

 APP_URL=https://myapp.example.com

-• Dev: the login URL is logged to the server console
+• Dev: both may be left unset; the login URL is logged to the server console instead.
+Setting only one of them is a configuration error and config.validate() will throw at startup.

 Auth logic lives in PostgreSQL as SECURITY DEFINER functions.
 These bypass RLS so they can read/write the users table regardless of the caller’s role.